-94. Named Plaintiffs Diana Vara and Amanda Wilson seek to represent a class of all individuals who borrowed a federal student loan to pay the cost of attendance for the 7,241 students identified in Exhibit 4 to the AGO's borrower defense submission who have not yet had their federal student loans completely cancelled and/or have not yet received a refund of sums already collected.

-95. All of the approximately 7,241 individuals named in the AGO's application borrowed federal student loans, or had a parent borrower a federal Parent PLUS loan, to pay for their attendance at Everest Massachusetts.

-96. All of the 7,241 students were subject to illegal conduct in violation of Massachusetts law in one or more forms.

-97. As a matter of Massachusetts law, each Everest Massachusetts student is entitled to restitution sufficient to put them back into the position they were in before they attended Everest.
+- 145. Named Plaintiffs Kennya Cabrera, Indrani Manoo, Noemy Santiago, Diana Vara, and Amanda Wilson seek to represent a class of all individuals who borrowed a federal student loan to pay the cost of attendance for the 7,241 students identified in Exhibit 4 to the AGO's borrower defense submission who have not yet had their federal student loans completely cancelled and/or have not yet received a refund of sums already collected. - 146.
+All of the approximately 7,241 individuals named in the AGO's application borrowed federal student loans, or had a parent borrower a federal Parent PLUS loan, to pay for their attendance at Everest Massachusetts. - 147.
+All of the 7,241 students were subject to illegal conduct in violation of Massachusetts law in one or more forms. - 148.
+As a matter of Massachusetts law, each Everest Massachusetts student is entitled to restitution sufficient to put them back into the position they were in before they attended Everest. - 149.
+A court of the Commonwealth calculated the damages for Everest Massachusetts' violations of state law as equal to and surpassing the amount of money each class member borrowed in federal student loans.

-- 98. A court of the Commonwealth calculated the damages for Everest Massachusetts' violations of state law as equal to and surpassing the amount of money each class member borrowed in federal student loans. - 99.
-As described above, the Defendants are in possession of a substantial amount of evidence in addition to that submitted by the Attorney General demonstrating that each Everest Massachusetts student (and any parent who borrowed a Parent PLUS loan so that their child could attend Everest) has a complete defense to the repayment of their federal student loan or loans. - 100.
-Overall, only a fraction of the individuals identified by the Attorney General as eligible for complete loan cancellation-the exact number of which is known to the Defendants-have received cancellation of their federal student loans. - 101.
-Only a fraction of these individuals-the exact number of which is known to the Defendants-have had returned to them money collected on their federal student loans, including money seized through Treasury offset or wage garnishment. - 102.
-A substantial number of these individuals-the exact number of which is known to the Defendants-have defaulted on their federal student loans and therefore face an ongoing threat of involuntary collection through Treasury offset or wage garnishment. - 103.
+- 150. As described above, the Defendants are in possession of a substantial amount of evidence in addition to that submitted by the Attorney General demonstrating that each Everest Massachusetts student (and any parent who borrowed a Parent PLUS loan so that their child could attend Everest) has a complete defense to the repayment of their federal student loan or loans. - 151.
+Overall, only a fraction of the individuals identified by the Attorney General as eligible for complete loan cancellation-the exact number of which is known to the Defendants-have received cancellation of their federal student loans. - 152.
+Only a fraction of these individuals-the exact number of which is known to the Defendants-have had returned to them money collected on their federal student loans, including money seized through Treasury offset or wage garnishment. - 153.
+A substantial number of these individuals-the exact number of which is known to the Defendants-have defaulted on their federal student loans and therefore face an ongoing threat of involuntary collection through Treasury offset or wage garnishment. - 154.
 Since November 30, 2015, the Defendants have collected a substantial amount of money-the exact amount of which is known to the Defendants-through involuntary collection mechanisms from members of the proposed class.
+The Department has not placed Ms. Santiago's loans into forbearance, as it should as a result of a pending borrower defense application.